Last updated on February 19th, 2021 at 10:39 pm

 Quality sleep can impact your emotions.

 We don’t need studies to prove that lack of sleep tends to leave people a little grouchy–sometimes a lot grouchy.
 But it can also lead to depression.
-The longer we go without a series of good nights of sleep, the higher the risk of a depression that could lead to suicide.
+The longer we go without a series of good nights of sleep, the higher the risk of a depression.
 It’s truly amazing what a good night’s sleep can do to a mood!

 Quality sleep can boost your immunity.